Travel

 D – Reimbursement requests must be approved by an appropriate authority

-2 – The executive director or designee must approve reimbursement requests if:
+2 – The executive director or designee must also approve a reimbursement request if the reimbursement amount exceeds 125% of what was approved in the original travel request.

-E – Approvers must ensure reimbursement requests are accurate and comply with policy
+E – Approvers must make sure reimbursement requests are accurate and comply with policy

-1 – Approvers must ensure reimbursement requests are accurate and comply with travel policy.
-Approvers must do the following:
+1 – Approvers must make sure reimbursement requests are accurate and comply with travel policy.
+Approvers must:

-1a – confirm that expenses have an itemized receipt attached.
-Review the receipt to make sure expenses were for business purposes, applicable to travel dates, and represent actual goods and services received.
+• review documentation to make sure expenses have a valid business purpose, are applicable to travel dates, and represent actual goods and services received;

-1d – ensure travelers are not reimbursed for p-card purchases or expenses on other reimbursement requests; and
+• make sure travelers aren’t reimbursed for p-card purchases or expenses on other reimbursement requests; and

-1e – review alerts and make sure there are no error messages in the reimbursement request.
+• review alerts to make sure there are no errors in the reimbursement request.

-2 – If approvers find errors in the reimbursement request, they must send it back to the traveler with a note explaining what needs to be changed.
-For example, if a traveler did not attach a necessary document or did not use the mileage calculator, the approver must send the reimbursement request back to the traveler.
+2 – If approvers find errors in a reimbursement request, they must send it back to the traveler with a note explaining what needs to be changed.
+For example, if a traveler didn’t attach a necessary document or didn’t use the mileage calculator, the approver must send the reimbursement request back to the traveler.

-3a – The executive director or designee may decide whether the traveler is reimbursed.
-These decisions are subject to oversight by the GovOps Division of Finance.
+3 – The executive director or designee must decide if the traveler may be reimbursed for the expense and may take appropriate corrective action if needed.
+Decisions about reimbursement are subject to oversight by the GovOps Division of Finance.

 1 – Agencies are responsible to collect payment from travelers who were overpaid when reimbursed.

-1 – Travelers who cannot use Concur must use form FI 51: Travel Reimbursement Request.
+1 – Travelers who can’t use Concur must use the form FI 51: Travel reimbursement request.
 Travelers must include the necessary documentation listed in section B.

 3 – Reimbursements must be entered and approved in FINET instead of Concur.